Fikre-Mamo/Fikre-Mamo/README.md

 - 📫 How to reach me: **fikremichaelmamo@gmail.com**.

-- ⚡ Fun fact: I love learning so much, sometimes I feel like the Internet is my best friend. 😅
+- ⚡ Fun fact: **I love learning so much, sometimes I feel like the Internet is my best friend**. 😅

 <h3 align="left">Connect with me:</h3>
 <p align="left">